JohnDecebal/UNDR/README.md

 4. Place your filled portafilter on the mount.
 5. The proximity sensor will detect the portafilter and start the distribution process automatically.
 6. Once complete, remove your portafilter and tamp as usual.

-(Add any additional steps or tips for optimal use)

-## Wi-Fi Control

-The UNDR AUTO features a built-in web server hosted on the ESP32-S3, allowing for control via Wi-Fi:

-1. Ensure your device (smartphone, tablet, or computer) is connected to the same Wi-Fi network as the UNDR AUTO.
-2. Open a web browser and navigate to 192.168.1.100.
-3. Use the web interface to adjust the following parameters:
-   - Speed: Control the speed of the distribution process
-   - Depth: Set the depth for the portafilter basket
-   - Rotation amount: Determine how much the distributor rotates
-   - Rotation direction: Choose clockwise or counterclockwise rotation

 Note: The current version does not support live monitoring or saving distribution profiles.
 These features may be added in future updates.